🚀 Is building a website too difficult? Let me guide you step by step—Learn about the 「Naibabiji WordPress Website Building Coaching Service」 →

 Although WordPress backup is simple, it is not 100% safe.
 If your website is important to you, you need to understand and address the following backup considerations.

 Moreover, hosting provider backups can also become unavailable due to program errors or hardware failures.
-Naibabiji once lost all backups when a data center's machines were burned down in a fire, alas!
+Naiba once experienced a situation where a data center fire destroyed all machine backups, alas!

-2.❌ Backing Up Only Files, Not the Database
+2. ❌ Backing Up Files Only, Not the Database

-Regardless of the backup method you use, for security reasons, you should test the backup.
+Regardless of the backup method you use, for security reasons, you should test your backups.
 For example, after backing up, make some modifications to the website, delete some content, and then immediately restore using the backup data.
 If the restoration is successful, it indicates the backup data is valid; otherwise, there is an issue with the backup data.

-Naibabiji once encountered a situation where a backup Plugin backed up data, but after restoration when the website had issues, the backup file's database failed to recognize the correct percentage symbol, causing website data errors.
+Naiba once encountered a situation where a backup plugin backed up data, but after restoration due to a website issue, the backup file's database failed to recognize correct percentage signs, causing website data errors.

 The essence of backup is the server using compression software to compress and package website files, which consumes server CPU resources.
 If your website data is large and the server configuration is poor, the server may become particularly sluggish during backup, and the website may become inaccessible.
-In such cases, it is recommended to upgrade the server and avoid backing up during peak website traffic hours.
-If necessary, you can use the incremental backup feature of paid backup Plugins.
+In such cases, it is recommended to upgrade the server and schedule backups outside peak website traffic hours.
+If necessary, consider using the incremental backup feature of paid backup plugins.

 Additionally, if too many backup files are retained on the local server, it may fill up the server's hard drive, causing the website to become inaccessible.
 You need to monitor hard drive usage regularly.

 WordPress plugins may have different PHP version requirements.
-If the PHP version differs between when your website was backed up and when it is restored, it may cause restoration to fail.
+If the PHP version differs between when your website was backed up and when you restore it, this may cause restoration to fail.

 7. ❌Backup frequency is disconnected from business needs